nousiaso/nousiaso/README.md

-- 👋 Hi, I’m @nousiaso (Orestis Nousias), a PhD in genomics.
-My area of research is computational biology, evolutionary genomics with a strong interest in evolutionary modeling, population and speciation genomics and the advancement of understanding of complex evolutionary phenomena.
+- 👋 Hi, I’m @nousiaso (Orestis Nousias), a PhD in genomics/.
 My main research direction is cancer -omics and evolution
 - I’m currently a post-doctoral research associate at tha lab of Professor Jeffrey Townsend at Yale School of Public Health, Biostatistics Department, working on cancer evolution and other cancer-related projects.
 - 📫 How to reach me nousiaso@yahoo.com